 - Encourage students to use other ways of communicating, such as written responses and diagrams.

 - Allow more time for discussion to ease the demand for 'instant' participation.

 - Make it clear not everyone has to have a turn — it's OK to 'pass'.

-- Delegate specific roles in collaborative projects that allow students to play to their strengths and use their preferred communication channel: oral; written; photographic, eg.
+- Delegate specific roles in collaborative projects that allow students to play to their strengths.
+Use their preferred communication channel, eg oral, written or photographic.

-- Encourage differentiation, such as one on one discussions, or put people into groups where the student who stammers is comfortable around peers.
+- Encourage differentiation, such as one-to-one discussions.
+Or put people into groups where the student who stammers is comfortable around peers.